AndreRH/hangover/README.md

 Make sure to leave a :star: :)

 ## Hangover
-This is Hangover, a project started by André Zwing and Stefan Dösinger in 2016 that currently can run x86_32 Windows applications on aarch64 Wine.
+This is Hangover, a project started by André Zwing and Stefan Dösinger in 2016 that can run x86_64 and x86_32 Windows applications on aarch64 Wine.

 ### How it works
 Hangover uses various emulators as DLLs (pick one that suits your needs, e.g. works for you) to only emulate the application you want to run instead of emulating a complete Wine installation.